OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

 ![Rubric Grader task pane add-in in OneNote Online](readme-images/rubric-grader.png)

 ## Prerequisites
 - A test notebook from the OneNote team.
-See [OneNote add-ins JavaScript programming overview (Preview)]() for more information about developing OneNote add-ins during this initial, limited preview period.
+See [OneNote add-ins JavaScript programming overview (Preview)](http://aka.ms/onenote-add-ins) for more information about developing OneNote add-ins during this initial, limited preview period.

 - Yeoman Office generator.
 To install the generator and its prerequisites, follow these [installation instructions](https://dev.office.com/docs/add-ins/get-started/create-an-office-add-in-using-any-editor).
+After you install the Yeoman Office generator using the npm command, return to this article.

    The Yeoman Office generator makes it easy to create add-in projects when you don't have Visual Studio or you want to use technologies other than plain HTML, CSS, and JavaScript.
 It also provides quick access to a local Gulp web server for testing.